PACO-CPU/minimal-mistakes/_docs/013-build.md

 ## Building the Toolchain Step-by-Step

-If you have already built the entire project, you can go ahead and [run](https://paco-cpu.github.io/paco-cpu/docs/run/) the project.
-Unless of course if you want to learn about the parts of the toolchain that you just built, you can stick around.
+Now go ahead and [run](https://paco-cpu.github.io/paco-cpu/docs/run/) the project.
+Unless of course if you wish to learn about the parts of the toolchain that you just built, you can stick around.

 These are the parts of the toolchain that needs to be build if you consider to do it manually: